lmmentel/mendeleev/docs/data.rst

 Electron affinity
 +++++++++++++++++

-Electron affinites we taken from [8]_ for the elements for which the data was available.
-For He, Be, N, Ar and Xe afinities were taken from [9]_ where they were specified for metastable ions and therefore the values are negative.
+Electron affinities we taken from [8]_ for the elements for which the data was available.
+For He, Be, N, Ar and Xe affinities were taken from [9]_ where they were specified for metastable ions and therefore the values are negative.